Skip to main content

 It is rare to get breast cancer while you are pregnant, but it can happen.
 Pregnancy-associated breast cancer is breast cancer diagnosed during pregnancy or up to a year after giving birth.
 1 in 3,000 pregnant women will be diagnosed with pregnancy-associated breast cancer every year.
 That means around 200 women a year in the UK.

-Breasts change during pregnancy, and the breast tissue becomes thicker.
+Breasts change during pregnancy and the breast tissue becomes thicker.
 This can make it more difficult to find changes in the breasts.

 Our friends at Mummy’s Star support people affected by cancer during pregnancy or within 12 months of giving birth.